Tejaswini-popuri/Systems-Analysis-and-Design/README.md

-# Gas_station_Database
+# Systems Analysis and Design
-Personal project on DBMS to design a database for a new Gas station Business with multiple branches.
+Academic projec to design a System for a Smart 24 hour library Vending Kiosk